ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor

 As shown in Table~\ref{tbl:overall_performance}, our method significantly outperforms the baselines in all the settings.
 The classic reinforcement learning algorithms, e.g., DDPG and TD3, perform poorly in the tasks, which indicates that directly predicting an action is difficult.
 The decomposition of actions effectively facilitates the learning process.
 Another finding is that the offline reinforcement learning algorithms, e.g., IQL, also perform poorly, even though they are specifically designed to learn from logged data.

-From the performance comparison with these imitation learning methods, we can infer that the learned residual actor has successfully found a policy to improve an action, because behavior reconstruction alone cannot achieve good performance.
-To better compare the learning process, we provide learning curves for those RL-based algorithms.
-Returns are calculated on the validation set of 500 users, with approximately 30,000 sessions.
-As in Figure~\ref{learning_curve}, the performance of ResAct increases faster and is more stable than the other methods, suggesting that it is easier and more efficient to predict the residual than to predict an action directly.
+By comparing with imitation learning, we find that the residual actor has successfully found a policy to improve an action, because behavior reconstruction cannot achieve good performance alone.
+To compare the learning process, we provide learning curves for those RL-based algorithms.
+Returns are calculated on the validation set with approximately 30,000 sessions.
+As in Figure~\ref{learning_curve}, the performance of ResAct increases faster and is more stable than the other methods, suggesting that it is easier and more efficient to predict the residual than to predict an action directly.}